dotnet/docs-aspire/docs/caching/stackexchange-redis-output-caching-component.md

 ## Configuration

-The .NET Aspire StackExchange Redis output caching component provides multiple options to configure the Redis connection based on the requirements and conventions of your project.
+The .NET Aspire Stack Exchange Redis output caching component provides multiple options to configure the Redis connection based on the requirements and conventions of your project.

 ### Use a connection string